MicrosoftDocs/sql-docs/docs/integration-services/what-s-new-in-integration-services-in-sql-server-2016.md

 ## New for SSIS in Azure Data Factory

-With the public preview of Azure Data Factory version 2 in September, 2017, you can now do the following things:
+With the public preview of Azure Data Factory version 2 in September 2017, you can now do the following things:
 -   Deploy packages to the SSIS Catalog database (SSISDB) on Azure SQL Database.
 -   Run packages deployed to Azure on the Azure-SSIS Integration Runtime, a component of Azure Data Factory version 2.